DemianWolf1/SnakePY/README.md

 # SnakePY
-SnakePY is Snake Game using Python
+SnakePY is a simple Snake Game using Python